celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 Participants are able to broadcast messages to all other participants.
-In the case that a participant is off-line or somehow inaccessible they will not receive broadcast messages and there is no mechanism for these messages to be re-sent.
+In the case that a participant is off-line or somehow inaccessible they will not receive broadcast messages and except for round change messages there is no mechanism for these messages to be re-sent.

+In the case of round change messages they are priodically re-broadcast.

 We refer to a consensus instance to mean consensus for a specific height.